-\Based on the resource estimate Ag Eq. cut-off value of 300 g/ and 100% recovery; figures are rounded to the nearest 100,000th increment.
+(1) Estimated by the Company.
+Based on the resource estimate Ag Eq. cut-off value of 300 g/ and assumed 100% recovery.

+(2) Figures are rounded to the nearest 100,000 tonnes.

-The reader is referred to the news release dated November 5, 2015 and available under the Company's SEDAR profile at www.SEDAR.com. for background and conditions under which the Paca resource estimate was prepared.
+The reader is referred to the news release dated November 5, 2015 and available under the Company's SEDAR profile at www.SEDAR.com for background and conditions under which the Paca resource estimate was prepared.